konfig-dev/sportmonks-sdks/csharp/docs/CitiesApi.md

 <a name="getbyid"></a>
 # **GetById**
-> CitiesGetByIdResponse GetById (string version, int cityId)
+> CitiesGetByIdResponse GetById (int cityId, string version = null)

 By ID